Poorvi257/WalletWise/docs/api_documentation.md

 ## Getting Started

 This API is built using Node.js and assumes that you have a basic understanding of RESTful API principles.
-The base URL for all endpoints is either set through an environment variable `BASE_URL` or defaults to `http://localhost:8000`.
+The base URL for all endpoints is either set through an environment variable `API_URL` or defaults to `http://localhost:8000`.

 ## Authentication